7oiden/mercury-shoes-sp2/README.md

 ![image](https://res.cloudinary.com/dhd2paq70/image/upload/v1654681036/mercury_lyf9vl.jpg)

-A simple overview of the use/purpose of the project.
+The projects hero at the homepage.

 ## Description

 This project is an assignment from Noroff's Frontend course second year.

 Mercury shoes is an e-commerce site selling running shoes.
 The site is coded using HTML and vanilla Javascript, and is styled using Sass.
 The site has a costumer facing side with basket functionality using local storage to store data, and also an admin facing side, where products can be added, edited and deleted.
-An API from Strapi hosted on Heroku is used to store and fetch content data.
+An API from Strapi hosted on Heroku is used to store and fetch product data.

 ## Assignment requirements: